nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/index.md

 Bioinformatics Skills
 =======================

-Our Bioinformatics Skills tutorials provide lessons for finding data sets, setting up compute environments for analysis, and hands on bioninformatics analysis.
+Tutorials in this section provide lessons for finding data sets, setting up compute environments for analysis, and hands on bioinformatics analysis.

 Common Fund Data - Finding Datasets for Analysis: